ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

 Here we will delve to the calculation of predictor’s coefficient.
+The analytical solution is straight forward and easy, but with a large number of features, it may be computationally too heavy to inverse huge matrixes.
+Gradient Descent is a very common algorithm used, low computation complication on one hand, but sensitive to selection of $$/alpha$$ and may have issues such as local minima convergence on the other hand.

+So, we're done with this post, which discussed Linear Regression, from problem (house prices) to solution.
+Nect we'll discuss Logistic Regression, which is the currently most popular predictionmodel used.